 With assistance of faculty member Dr. Darian Washington, The North Greenville Brass Quintet is a scholarship group open by audition.
 They meet for two hours of faculty supervised coaching each week and study the standard brass quintet literature.
 Representative literature from past performances includes works by Giovanni Gabrieli, Malcolm Arnold, Ingolf Dahl, and Robert Nagel.
 Performance opportunities for the Quintet are many, both on and off campus.

-the direction of Dr. Barry Combs, The North Greenville University
+The North Greenville University

 Concert Choir, composed of selected voices, is one of eight performing